qvbit/medical-codes-prediction/README.md

 2020 Update: Adding report below; takes a few seconds to load.

-Please note that the timeframe for this project was only 1 month hence the code and project itself are fairly rough around the edges.
+Please note that the timeframe for this project was only 1 month hence the code and project itself are fairly rough around the edges (i.e. this code is nowhere near ready for a production setting).

 Resources used: https://github.com/huggingface/transformers